shanecelis/SeawispHunter.RolePlay.Attributes/README.md

 this library one can choose which type suits an attribute, and they may still interact with one another.

-* Generic math
+* Generic Math

-Many a library probably shied away from generics because .NET has not had generic math support.
-The release of .NET 7 will have that support, which this library uses.
-In addition [a workaround](#dealing-with-math-in-generics) makes it possible to use the same API for netstandard2.0.
+Many a library probably shied away from generics because .NET has not had generic math support, i.e., it was not possible to write `T Plus<T>(T a, T b) => a + b`.
+The release of .NET 7 will have that support, which this library makes use of.
+In addition [a workaround](#dealing-with-math-in-generics) makes it possible to present the same API with netstandard2.0, which is important if one wants to use this library with Unity3D.

-* Flexible modifiers
+* Flexible Modifiers

 Sure, one can add, minus, multiply, and divide their stats, but what about clamping the value?
 Is it easy to add that feature?
 With this library can